tfpk/lifetimekata/exercises/04_mutable_references_and_containers/README.md

 Unfortunately not.
 The reference `value` actually needs to live for the same time as the contents of the vector.
 If they didn't, the vector might contain an invalid reference.

-So, in this case, we need to tell the compiler that `value` will live at least as long as the contents of the vector.
-We can do this with lifetimes.
+We can use lifetimes to ensure that the two references live for the same amount of time:

 ``` rust
 fn insert_value<'vec_lifetime, 'contents_lifetime>(my_vec: &'vec_lifetime mut Vec<&'contents_lifetime i32>, value: &'contents_lifetime i32) {